zubayar70314/Balloon-Shooting-Game-8086-with-multiple-ballon/README.md

 # Balloon-Shooting-Game-8086-with-multiple-ballon
 This is a assembly language balloon shooting  game.
-It has multiple balloon in different position.
+It has multiple balloon in different position and With explanation.